Select Page

 Nomination Process

-• The department nominator reviews the Medal of Valor Nomination webpage for instructions.
+• The nominator reviews the Nomination Requirements listed below.

-• Once completed, the department nominator submits the nomination to their departmental Merit Award Administrator (MAA).
+• Once completed, the nominator submits the nomination to their agency/department Merit Award Administrator.

-• The MAA reviews the nomination for completeness, and if necessary, requests additional documentation from the nominator.
+• The Merit Award Administrator reviews the nomination for completeness, and if necessary, requests additional documentation from the nominator.

-• The MAA then forwards the finalized nomination to the department director/department head for approval and signature.
+• The Merit Award Administrator then forwards the finalized nomination to the agency/department director for approval and signature.

-• Once signed, the MAA submits the completed nomination, including all substantiation, to the CalHR Merit Award Program prior to the annual deadline, the Friday after Labor Day in September.
+• Once signed, the Merit Award Administrator submits the completed nomination, including all substantiation, to the CalHR Merit Award Program prior to the annual deadline, the Friday after Labor Day in September.

 • The CalHR Merit Award Program reviews the nomination for completeness.
 If necessary, additional documentation is requested.